ibm-cloud-docs/containers/cs_versions_changelog_131.md

 <!-- The content in this topic is auto-generated except for reuse-snippets indicated with {[ ]}. -->

-# Version 1.31 change log
+# 1.31 version change log
 {: #changelog_131}

 View information of version changes for major, minor, and patch updates that are available for your {{site.data.keyword.containerlong}} clusters that run this version.
 Changes include updates to Kubernetes and {{site.data.keyword.cloud_notm}} Provider components.